opral/monorepo/packages/paraglide/paraglide-js/README.md

 Message Functions are fully typed using JSDoc.
 They are exported individually from the `messages.js` file making them tree-shakable.
 They aren't reactive, they just return a string.

-This avoids many edge cases associated with reactivity, lazy-loading and namespacing that other i18n libraries have to work around.
+This avoids many edge cases associated with reactivity, lazy-loading, and namespacing that other i18n libraries have to work around.

 In addition to the message functions, ParaglideJS also emits a runtime.
 The runtime is used to set the language tag.
 It contains less than 50 LOC (lines of code) and is less than 300 bytes minified & gzipped.